pclalv/crystal-key-item-randomizer/README.md

 ### binary patching

+- enable player to view Kanto pokedex area from the beginning of the game
 - prevent players from visiting the Underground Warehouse before defeating Team Rocket in Mahogany Town; even if the player gets the `BASEMENT_KEY` early, nobody will be in the Underground Warehouse